freethenation/funcflow/README.md

 # Basic usage
 ___
 FuncFlow is really easy to use and consists of a single function to which you pass an array of functions to call.
-The first parameter tp each function is a reference to a step object which allows you to control the flow of the program.
+The first parameter to each function is a reference to a `step` object which allows you to control the flow of the program.
-The second parameter to each functions is an error iff the last function to be called through an error.
+If the previous function threw an error, it is passed as the second parameter to the next function.
+If there was no error, `null` is passed instead.

     steps = []
     steps.push (step, err)->